-This route offers an exciting chance to run your own company and financial affairs.
-However, it also requires some planning to ensure you get your personal finances in shape for the shift.
+Becoming a sole trader offers an exciting chance to run your own company and financial affairs.
+But it also requires planning to ensure you get your personal finances in good shape for the shift.

 Technically, you need permission from your mortgage provider or landlord to run a business from home.
 Whether the lender agrees will depend on its criteria, but if your business moves the mortgage from residential to semi-commercial, the lender is unlikely to agree.